Juan José Ibarretxe: Origins and early political career

 He was born in Llodio in the province of Álava, and holds a degree in Economics from the University of the Basque Country.
 In 1983 he was elected a member of the Basque Parliament for Álava, representing the PNV, and from then on rose steadily to prominence.
-From 1986-1990 and 1991-1994 he was the President of the PNV Economic and Budgetary Commission.
+From 1986 to 1990 and 1991-1994 he was the President of the PNV Economic and Budgetary Commission.
 On 4 January 1995, then Basque President José Antonio Ardanza appointed him Vice President.

 Lehendakari

 On 28 March 1998, he was nominated PNV presidential candidate to compete in the October 25 Basque election, and became lehendakari (president) on 2 January 1999.
 In October 2003 he released the highly controversial Ibarretxe Plan (Plan Ibarretxe), which foresaw a future Basque country freely associated with Spain, with its own separate legal system and European Union (EU) representation.
 In October 2007 while in office he was prosecuted for holding talks with other political agents in search for a compromise leading to peace, considered illegal by the judge for the participation of former members of Batasuna.